cnbbooks/lfe-manual/src/format/indent.md

 In general, use your text editor's indentation capabilities.
 If you are contributing to a particular library, be sure to ask the maintainers what standard they use, and follow those same guidelines, thus saving everyone from the drudgery of whitespace fixes later.

 In particular, you'll want to do everything you can to follow the conventions laid out in the Emacs LFE mode supplied in the [LFE source](https://github.com/rvirding/lfe/tree/develop/emacs).
 Instructions for use are given in the [LFE Github wiki](https://github.com/rvirding/lfe/wiki/Emacs-setup), but we'll repeat it here.
-Simply edit your `~/.emacs` file to inlcude the following:
+Simply edit your `~/.emacs` file to include the following:

 ```lisp
 ;; Prevent tabs being added: